Seeking more respect, superstar Hegerberg out of World Cup

 It's fitting the Norwegian superstar was chosen as the face of a recently launched campaign aimed at improving the profile and standards in women's soccer.

-Hegerberg hasn't played for Norway for two years, ever since she decided to rule herself out of selection over what she perceives to be a general disregard for women's soccer in the country.
+Hegerberg hasn't played for Norway in two years, ever since she decided to rule herself out of selection because of what she perceives to be a general disregard for women's soccer in the country.
 The crux of her frustration is the uneven pace of progress and strategy in the women's game.

-The Norwegian Football Federation has reached an agreement with Norway's players' association for an equal pay deal between men and women.
-The deal, struck in December 2017, was held up as the first of its kind in international soccer.
+The Norwegian soccer federation has reached an agreement with Norway's players' association for an equal pay deal between men and women.
+The deal, struck in December 2017, a few months after Hegerberg stood down from national team duty, was held up as the first of its kind in international soccer.

 The federation also now has a female sporting director — former international Lise Klaveness — who splits her time equally between the country's men's and women's teams, and runs a project aimed at developing top women's coaches.
 She is sure Norway invests more money in the women's game than "most other federations."